Formals, bridals, “first look” session…the names have changed throughout the years but the idea is the same.

-Most people have their mom, sister, roommate, whoever tag along to drive or help them with their dress.
-I’m totally fine with you bringing someone as long as you’ll feel comfortable with them there AND as long as they won’t get in the way of beauty/authenticity of the session.
+Most people have their mom, sister, roommate, or whoever tags along to drive or help them with their dress.
+I’m totally fine with you bringing someone as long as you’ll feel comfortable with them there AND as long as they won’t get in the way of the beauty/authenticity of the session.
 I’ve had a few times where the mom interrupted beautiful moments because the bride’s smile was “too real” and she didn’t want smile lines…so yeah, positive vibes only when it comes to bridals 🙂

 So as long as they build you up and are there to help and enjoy it with you, bring em!
 If not, I can totally help you with everything!

 MAKEUP – In general, you should wear a little more makeup than normal when taking photos, especially when it comes to eye makeup and blush.
 I recommend getting your hair & makeup professionally done before bridals.
 It also serves as a good “test run” for the day of the wedding.
 If you need recommendations for great hair and makeup vendors, let me know!
 I’d love to send over some of my favorite gals!